Geoff Guest Petford Youth Camp

 Geoff Guest OAM established the Geoff Guest Petford Youth Camp back in the late 70's.
 The camp is located in the bush, near the small town of Petford in Far North Queensland.

-Geoff and his wife Norma, affectionately known by young people as the 'Old Man' and 'Aunty Norma' are well know around the country and overseas for their outstanding success in working with young people, particularly young Aboriginals.
+Geoff and his wife Norma, affectionately known by young people as the 'Old Man' and 'Aunty Norma' are well known around the country and overseas for their outstanding success in working with young people, particularly young Aboriginals.

-The primary activity of the Geoff Guest Petford Youth Camp is horse riding and horse care.
-Other activities include, neuro-feedback therapy, leather work, swag making, eucalyptus and te-tree oil production, tin smelting and pewter ware, and health and illness education.
+Other activities include nutrition, neuro-feedback therapy, leather work, swag making, eucalyptus and tea-tree oil production, tin smelting and pewter ware, and health and illness education.

 Old Man and Aunty Norma